electron/electron/docs/development/build-instructions-linux.md

 ## Bootstrapping

 The bootstrap script will download all necessary build dependencies and create build project files.
+You must have Python 2.7.x for the script to succeed.
-Notice that we're using `ninja` to build Electron so there is no `Makefile` generated.
+Downloading certain files could take a long time.
+Notice that we are using `ninja` to build Electron so there is no `Makefile` generated.

 ```bash
 $ cd electron